sicktronics/cs260/LinkedQueueAssignment3/README.md

 ## 3. "Analyze the complexity of your implementations (at least the run-time of the add, remove, and peek methods)."

 - enqueue().
-According to https://www.bigocheatsheet.com/ I believe this is equivalent to a Singly-Linked List insertion
+According to https://www.bigocheatsheet.com/ I believe this is equivalent to a "Singly-Linked List" insertion operation, which has an average and worst case of O(1).
 - dequeue().
+Similar to above, I believe this would be equivalent to a "Singly-Linked List" deletion operation, which also has an average and worst case of O(1).
 - peek().
+I believe this is equivalent to a "Singly-Linked List" access operation, which has an average and worst-case runtime of O(n).

 ## 4. "Tests: Be sure to include at least one test for each piece of functionality that should verify that your code is working!"

 - All three methods are tested in "driver.cpp".
 Screenshot of test output:
 ![image](Tests.png)

+## NOTE:

+In the construction of my linked queue, I found the structure of the code presented on this website helpful to understand the general flow.
+Therefore, the structure of my program may look similar in places.
+Website: https://www.geeksforgeeks.org/queue-linked-list-implementation/.